Lacrymology/states/graphite/doc/usage.rst

 For simplicity, I am going to install Diamond on the same machine that is running Graphite::

-  salt q-graphite state.sls diamond -v
+  salt myminion state.sls diamond -v

 Check the `netstat` output to make sure that Diamond connected to the carbon-relay::